-(1) A commission of inquiry may Language of 36. evidence. cause the evidence given before it to be taken down in such language as it may deem proper.

-(2) Where any evidence a given before a commission of inquiry in a language which any member of the commission does not understand, it shall be interpreted into a language understood by that member.
+- 36.(1) A commission of inquiry may cause the evidence given before it to be taken down in such language as it may deem proper. - (2) Where any evidence is given before a commission of inquiry in a language which any member of the commission does not understand, it shall be interpreted into a language understood by that member.

-37. (1) Every offence of contempt Offence of committed against or in disrespect of the contempt against authority of a commission of inquiry shall be commission of communicated to the President of the Court inquiry to be of Appeal by letter under the hand of the communicated chairman of the commission or, where the of the Court of commission consists of a sole commissioner, Appeal. under the hand of such commissioner.
+Offence of contempt against commission of inquiry to be communicated to the President of the Court of Appeal.

-(2) The President of the Court of Appeal shall, upon his receiving from a commission of inquiry a communication under subsection issue a rule nisi for contempt (1), of court on the person named in that communication, as having committed the offence of contempt against or in disrespect of the authority of that commission.

-(3) A person on whom a rule nisi is issued under subsection (2) shall be liable to be punished unless he shows cause to the satisfaction of the Court of Appeal.

-(4) In any proceedings against any person for the offence of contempt committed against or in disrespect of the authority of a commission of inquiry, no member of that commission shall be liable to be summoned as a witness by that person, but the Court of Appeal may, if that court considers it necessary to do so, examine a member of that commission.
+- 37.(1) Every offence of contempt committed against or in disrespect of the authority of a commission of inquiry shall be communicated to the President of the Court of Appeal by letter under the hand of the chairman of the commission or, where the commission consists of a sole commissioner, under the hand of such commissioner. - (2) The President of the Court of Appeal shall, upon his receiving from a commission of inquiry a communication under subsection (1), issue a rule nisi for: contempt of court on the person named in that communication, as having committed the offence of contempt against or in disrespect of the authority of that commission. - (3) A person on whom a rule nisi is issued under subsection (2) shall be liable to be punished unless he shows cause to the satisfaction of the Court of Appeal. - (4) In any proceedings against any person for the offence of contempt committed against or in disrespect of the authority of a commission of inquiry, no member of that commission shall be liable to be summoned as a witness by that person, but the Court of Appeal may, if that court considers it necessary to do so, examine a member of that commission.